-A. Yes, the cost of the entire program is $46,000 for in-state residents and $50,000 for out-of-state residents.
-This cost includes books, materials, parking, professional development seminars, a financial calculator and light meals on class days.
+A. Yes, the cost of the entire program is $48,000 for in-state residents and $52,000 for out-of-state residents.
+This cost includes books, materials, parking, and professional development seminars.

 Q. What happens if my GPA is below 3.0?
 Can I still apply?